eclairsinaporn/cordova-plugin-googlemaps/README.md

-# Cordova GoogleMaps plugin for iOS and Android (version 3.0)
+# GoogleMaps cordova plugin for iOS and Android (fork of official cordova-plugin-googlemaps)

 ==========================